JohnUrban/Bcop_v2/README.md

 	- version 2, Dec 2023

-# Version 2 of the Bradysia coprophila reference genome, chromosome-scale scaffolds of all four somatic chromosomes (X, II, III, IV).
+# Version 2 of the Bradysia coprophila reference genome:
+- Chromosome-scale scaffolds of all four somatic chromosomes (X, II, III, IV).
-- Bcop_v2 was deposited to NCBI:
+- Bcop_v2 was deposited to NCBI.
 - The Whole Genome Shotgun project has been deposited at DDBJ/ENA/GenBank under the accession VSDI00000000: version VSDI02000000 (deposited 2022; released Jan 4, 2023).
 - See BioProjects PRJNA291918 and PRJNA672144; and BioSamples SAMN12533751 and SAMN20343824.
 - GenBank GCA_014529535.2; WGS VSDI02; release date 2023-01-04.